 Choy Li Fut is about angles and body mechanics.
 For the Choy Li Fut practitioner speed is power, power is power, skill is power, and technique is power.
 Hong De uses a progessive method of sparring, with beginning students studying Chi Sao (Sticky Hands), a low-impact form of upright wrestling, and working toward full contact sparring.

-Lead instructor Adrian Stockman has been studying martial arts since 1995, starting with traditional Chinese external martial arts and progressing to the more subtle styles of “Tai Ji” and “Zui Chuan”.
+Lead instructor sifu Adrian has been studying martial arts since 1995, starting with traditional Chinese external martial arts and progressing to the more subtle styles of “Tai Ji” and “Zui Chuan”.

 His first instructor, Des Jackson, lives and teaches Choy Li Fut kung fu in central Florida.